 We do not offer make-up classes, unless a class is cancelled by the MFA.
 We do not offer make-up classes if the Museum closes due to inclement weather.

 For information about accessibility of the Museum and specific Studio Art Classes, e-mail email@example.com or call 617-369-3189 or TTY 617-369-3393.

-All children 14 and under must be accompanied by an adult 18 or older while in the Museum.
-As such, children 14 and under who are enrolled in a studio class must be released to an adult 18 or older.
-If your child is signed up for multiple classes within a single day during vacation weeks, they will either need to be picked up in between or registered for supervised lunch.
+All children under the age of 14 must be accompanied by an adult 18 or older while in the Museum.
+As such, children under the age of 14 who are enrolled in a studio art class must be released to an adult 18 or older.
+If your child is signed up for multiple classes within a single day during vacation weeks, they will need to be registered for supervised lunch.

 Vacation Week Supervised Lunch

 Please pack your child a nut-free lunch.
 Meals are not provided and may not be purchased onsite in the cafeteria.

 Please note: registration for lunch is separate from class registration.
 All students under the age of 14 must be accompanied by an adult at all times inside the Museum.